We Get Results – Call 423-634-0871 for Free Advice and Consultation.

-Under the new law which took full effect on July 1, 2014, both benefits and remedies available to injured workers have been dramatically scaled back.
-However, for injuries occurring before July 1, 2014, we can still provide assistance to most employees injured on the job, and we remain able to assist with serious cases occurring on or after July 1, 2014 involving brain or spinal cord injury, amputation, severe burns, occupational diseases and other conditions that may result in permanent and total disability.
+Under the new law which took full effect on July 1, 2014, both benefits and remedies available to injured workers have been dramatically scaled back in Tennessee.
+However, for injuries occurring before July 1, 2014, we can still provide assistance to most employees injured on the job, and we remain able to assist with serious cases occurring on or after July 1, 2014 involving brain or spinal cord injury, amputation, severe burns, occupational diseases, chemical exposure, and other conditions that may result in permanent and total disability.
 Keep in mind that even though the injury occurred in Tennessee, it might be possible to seek benefits under the laws of another state, such as Georgia.

-Two-thirds of average weekly wage, up to a maximum of $943.80 per week for temporary benefits (TTD) due to an injury occurring after July 1, 2016. (the TTD rate is somewhat lower for each preceding year).
+Two-thirds of average weekly wage, up to a maximum of $976.80 per week for temporary benefits (TTD) due to an injury occurring after July 1, 2016. (the TTD rate is somewhat lower for each preceding year).
 No income benefits are payable for the first 7 days, but benefits for the first week are paid retroactively after 14 days of disability.
 Income benefits are supposed to be paid within 15 days after notice of the injury, and must be paid at least twice monthly.
 Temporary total disability (TTD) benefits generally continue until maximum medical improvement (MMI) has been reached, as long as the employee remains disabled.
-If the injury is permanent, the employee will be entitled to permanent partial disability (PPD) benefits, at a maximum rate of $858.00 per week (for injuries after 7/1/2015) based on the extent of vocational disability, after maximum medical improvement is reached.
+If the injury is permanent, the employee will be entitled to permanent partial disability (PPD) benefits, at a maximum rate of $888.00 per week (for injuries after 7/1/2016) based on the extent of vocational disability, after maximum medical improvement is reached.
 Benefits can continue for 60 days past MMI, but the employer will be entitled to credit against the PPD award.
 Death benefits for a surviving spouse are limited to 50% of the average weekly wages of the employee.
 If there are dependent children, the benefit increases to two-thirds of the employee’s average weekly wage.
-For injuries occurring prior to July 1, 2015, the maximum rates are lower.

 Permanent Partial Disability and Settlement of Cases